Bank on Saturday!

 Quicken Direct Connect gives you greater financial control and convenience.

 With Quicken Direct Connect you manage your finances all in one place.
 You no longer have to go back and forth between Quicken and online banking.
-What's more...you have a choice.
+What's more... when you signup with Pensmore Quicken Tools, you have a choice.
 Whether you use Quicken Direct Connect or our online banking service, they will always have the same information.
 So you have complete flexibility.

 Quicken Direct Connect allows you to view account information, pay bills and download your transactions with one simple click all while in your Quicken software.

 Sign up today and take advantage of the convenience of Quicken Direct Connect.

 The Alliance One network, of which First Federal Bank is a member, continues to grow giving you more ATM access free of surcharges.
 Now, with the addition of Traditional Bank and Unified Banking Company, we can offer you greater convenience when you need access to your accounts.
 For a current listing of area ATM locations, please click on Alliance One ATM Network.